easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_01_troubleshooting.md

     ...
     ```

-    We don't have this `cpeGNU` version installed, but we do have GCC 21.12:
+    We don't have this `cpeGNU` version installed, but we do have `cpeGNU/21.12`:

     ```shell
     $ module avail cpeGNU/